 Studies show that what you imagine to be happening is actually happening as far as your brain is concerned.
 Let that sink in for a moment.
 For example, scientists have shown that if a person imagines eating, if they imagine the entire process and all its sensations as clearly as they can, they will have less appetite for more food afterwards, just as if they've actually eaten.
 It doesn't stop at mental suggestion.
 Another study found that just thinking about exercise can build muscle.
 This puts a different spin on the practice of prayer and meditation.

-I used to wonder how people could sit for hours doing nothing but meditate or pray.
-This is how.
 It is possible to live out the experience you want to have in your mind.
 If you're really good at this, if you have a vivid imagination, you can imagine whoever you want to be.
 Masters of this practice can effect change in real-time.
 And, if we are infinite beings having a finite experience on earth, it would seem that it's the infinite being that operates on the quantum level and the finite being that operates on the physical level.
 We are both.
-In other words, if this is a great big simulation, you are the player in a Newtonian world, and your infinite soul is the controller.
-Your controller takes its queue from your thoughts.
+In other words, if this is a great big simulation, you are the player in a Newtonian world, and your infinite soul is the controller in the Quantum world.
+You can communicate with the controller with your thoughts.
+Emotions amplify your thoughts.

 Why Is It So Hard To Think About The Life You Want